andyrids/micropython-default/README.md

 ![WLAN](./img/PICO_W_WLAN.png)

-You can view the WLAN credentials form by navigating to `http://192.168.4.1:80`.
+You can view the WLAN credentials form by navigating to `http://192.168.4.1:80` or the on the [GitHub page](https://andyrids.github.io/micropython-default/) for this project.
+On the Github page, the Device & MicroPython version details are unavailable as these are populated based on your Pico W details.

 ![WLAN](./img/PICO_W_FORM.png)